FarhanFansuri/FarhanFansuri/README.md

 ### Hi there 👋, my name is Farhan Fansuri
-### A passionate frontend developer from Indonesia
+### A passionate Machine Learning developer from Indonesia
 #### I am a student at UPN "Veteran" Yogyakarta
 I am able to handle multiple tasks on a daily basis.
 I am a dependable person who is great at time management.
 I am always energetic and eager to learn new skills.

-- 🌱 I’m currently learning Flutter, Angular, VUE JS, and REACT JS
+- 🌱 I’m currently learning React js, Django, Express, Nodejs, Tensorflow, Golang
 - ⚡ Fun fact: I love learning languages.
-I can speak indonesian and english fluently and i have been learning spanish, japanese, and arabic for months.
+I can speak indonesian and english fluently and i have been learning japanese for months.
 - https://farhanfansuri.netlify.app/
 <h3 align="left">Connect with me:</h3>